DataDog/documentation/content/en/dashboards/ddsql_editor/reference/statements.md

 ## UNION

+`UNION` combines the results of two or more DQLExprs into a single output table.

+### Syntax

 {{< code-block lang="text" >}}
 DQLExpr UNION [ ALL ] DQLExpr ...
 [ ORDER BY expressions [ ASC | DESC ] ]
 [ LIMIT [ ALL | expression ]
   [ OFFSET expression] ]
 {{< /code-block >}}

-`UNION` combines the results of two or more DQLExprs into a single output table.

 The `UNION` operator removes duplicate rows from the result.
 To retain duplicate rows, use `UNION ALL`: